regimelab/notebooks/README.md

 Detecting statistical shifts: concept drift, dataset shift, distributional shift, higher moments and so on, is a worthy enterprise for the purpose of monitoring stability in production data pipelines.

-Regime shifts are a feature of many natural and physical phenomena worth modeling in themselves.
+Regime shifts are additionally a feature of many natural and physical phenomena worth modeling in themselves.
 Some of the most interesting applications involve non-stationary data and path-dependent, non-ergodic sets of outcomes.

 <b>What are regimes?</b><br/>
 https://regimelab.substack.com/p/what-are-regimes